 In this example the “Starting date” column has a Date Range filter, where the “From” value is set to 01/05/2013, and the “To” value to “01/07/2013”.
 So only the rows, where cells in the starting date column have the date value between these 2 are shown.

-In this example the “Arrival” column has a Time Range filter, where the “From” value is set to“5:40 AM”, and the “To” value to “5:45 AM”.
-So only the rows, where cells in the starting time column have the time value between these 2 are shown.
+In this example the “Arrival” column has a Time Range filter type, where the “From” value is set to“5:40 AM”, and the “To” value to “5:45 AM”.
+So only the rows, where cells in the “Arrival” column have the time value between these 2 are shown.

-E.g. you if you need to filter by “Fruits” column, you can put in this ‘tag-like’ input field:
+E.g. you if you need to filter by “Fruits” column, you can put this example in input field:

 You can also override the default generated values with this input field, if you want them to display in order different from order of appearance in table.